nus-cs2113-AY1920S2/tp/docs/team/deetomok.md

 ### Contributions to documentation (Which sections did u contribute to the UG?)
 The user guide is updated with relevant instructions and their correct format.
-I was responsible for the Command Format, Mark as Done feature, Deleting features, FAQ, Command summary.
+I was responsible for the Command Format, Mark as Done feature, Deleting features, FAQ, Command summary, Table of contents.

 Below is a small portion from the User Guide, showing my documentation for the Deleting feature.